ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2017-10-09-Team-Facebook-Pages.markdown

 **Response by Teresa Smalley**

-Agree with all, I monitor our page and did not authoize any one not on the team to post on it.
+Agree with all, I monitor our page and did not authorize any one not on the team to post on it.
 I was real strict when kids were not in HS.
 I go through the Feed and approve what is posted.
 I'm loosening up now that the team is older.
 We've had lots of talks about safety.